 The first project of its kind in Bellevue, the East Bellevue Demonstration Greenway is intended to make it easier for people to bicycle around the neighborhood and reach nearby destinations.
-The two-mile long greenway (map) will be located along 166th and 165th avenues, from Southeast 14th Street to Northup Way.
+The two-mile long greenway (map) was installed in late August and early September, 2021, along 166th and 165th avenues, from Southeast 14th Street to Northup Way.
 The “demonstration” aspect of the project means the city will use quick-build, low-cost treatments, and that residents will be encouraged to provide feedback before, during and after installation.

-The greenway project (map) will receive treatments intended to make it safer and more comfortable to bicycle and roll on the corridor.
+The greenway project (map) treatments are intended to make it safer and more comfortable to bicycle and roll on the corridor.
 Improvements will include:

 - Bicycle pavement markings such as sharrow symbols and green paint for higher visibility near busy road crossings